-full costs, or indeed any, will be paid out of the assets of the estate.
+Since the courts in Ontario have adopted the "modern approach" to estate litigation, clients should never expect that all of a litigants' full costs, or indeed any, will be paid out of the assets of the estate.
 Rather than the rule, an order that costs of litigation are to be paid out of the assets of the estate is now more likely the exception.
-Stated best by our Ontario Court of Appeal in McDougald Estate: "Gone are the days when the costs of all parties are so routinely ordered payable out of the estate that people perceive there is nothing to be lost in pursuing estate litigation."
-81
+Stated best by our Ontario Court of Appeal in McDougald Estate, "Iglone are the days when the costs of all parties are so routinely ordered payable out of the estate that people perceive there is nothing to be lost in pursuing estate litigation [emphasis added]."15